Elizabeth Bingler explains why gaming is here to stay and how it can get along with athletics.

-Of course, there are also health-related concerns of playing video games, like the danger of triggering epilepsy seizures, eye troubles due to poor sight-care habits, and hearing impairments as a result of prolonged listening to loud music.
+Of course, there are also health-related concerns about playing video games, like the danger of triggering epilepsy seizures, eye troubles due to poor sight-care habits, and hearing impairments as a result of prolonged listening to loud music.

 The Healthy Game

 Playing games is not the villain that it was portrayed to be, but this doesn't mean that all games are equal or that playing them is the way to become a genius or combat ageing.

 What's more, despite the benefits mentioned above, gaming still comes with one massive drawback - a sedentary lifestyle.

 Scientists might still debate on many important aspects of achieving a healthy lifestyle, but one thing they agree on is that living a sedentary life is terrible for us.
 There's a host of issues that stem from inactivity that go beyond the scope of this article.
 What we can focus on is how to help people move more, eat better, and, most importantly, turn it into a habit that sticks.

 The answer lies, ironically, in gaming; more specifically in self-care.
 Gamification is already present everywhere in the online world, and it seems to be bringing measurable results.

 A health app giving you a virtual medal for achieving your daily calorie goal is a form of gamification.
 An application that puts your fitness level in competition against other users is also gamification.
 The list goes on, but what's important is that game wellness achieves results because it taps into a robust system in our brains - the reward system.